TassioCarmo/havard-cs50x-week5-data-structures/README.md

 preserved the upsides of dynamic memory allocation, giving the ability to just add another element, add another element, add another element.
 But retain the power of binary search

+You can retain and remember this entire tree just by pointing at the root node.
+One variable can hang on to the whole tree.

 ![image](https://user-images.githubusercontent.com/31789624/200136810-e709cc28-9070-44fc-ae2f-a20fd132d6b3.png)